rsp/ifa/PITCHME.md

 Problem #3:

 To try new designs we can only create WordPress themes.
 In PHP.
-It's hard to use any modern technology like Vue or Aurelia.
+It's hard to use any modern frontend technology like Vue or Aurelia.
+Using any backend technology other than PHP is out of the question.

 ---